How do you know which capital gains tax rate applies to you? There are four main considerations to bear in mind:

 How does your personal tax position affect the capital gains tax rates you pay?

-Basic rate tax payers continue to pay 10% capital gains tax until their income and gains together amount to more than £33,500.
+Higher-rate taxpayers incur a charge of 20% on gains from all relevant chargeable assets except for residential property.
+Basic rate taxpayers pay 10% capital gains tax until their income and gains together amount to more than the basic rate band for the relevant tax year, which for 2023/2024 is £37,700.
 At this point, their tax rate will change to 20%.

-Where an interest in a business is sold, be that part or the whole of a company or shares in that company, and the resulting gain is eligible for Entrepreneurs’ Relief, a tax rate of 10% will apply.
+Where an interest in a business is sold, be that part or the whole of a company or shares in that company, and the resulting gain is eligible for Business Asset Disposal Relief (previously known as Entrepreneurs’ Relief prior to 6 April 2020), a tax rate of 10% will apply.

 Due to the role that income tax plays in deciding capital gains tax rates, it is always advised that you consider your wider tax situation and that of your family members.
 Looking at the bigger picture and planning ahead may allow you to reduce your capital gains tax liability, for instance, by moving income between family members, or splitting gains between tax years, within the current tax legislation.